-Weber echoed her comments, and also shared that EagleDream has been referring other customers to CloudEndure after experiencing the product’s “great features, including the admin console, blueprint setup for each server, and the ability to test as needed without interrupting the replication.”
+Weber echoed her comments, and also shared that EagleDream has been referring other customers to CloudEndure Disaster Recovery after experiencing its “great features, including the admin console, blueprint setup for each server, and the ability to test as needed without interrupting the replication.”

-Thanks to the success of this project, WFS is currently implementing an EagleDream-designed migration of their entire production environment to AWS, leveraging CloudEndure technology for aspects of this process as well.
+Thanks to the success of this project, WFS is currently implementing an EagleDream-designed migration of their entire production environment to AWS.

 For companies such as WFS that are evaluating CloudEndure Disaster Recovery, Schulze said, “I’m very impressed and I would absolutely recommend CloudEndure for disaster recovery purposes, not only for the RTO and RPO, but also for the ease with which you can very quickly be up and running in a cloud environment.”